tsallc/phonelist/CODEBASE_AUDIT.md

 ## 10. Conclusion

 The project contains the `tsa-phone-list` React app (pending refactor) and the `phonelist-canonicalizer` utility script.
 The canonical source of truth is `src/data/canonicalContactData.json` (merged data).
-The canonicalizer script is functionally complete and tested for its role as a validator and O365 CSV exporter for this live data file, serving as a stop-gap for maintaining O365 sync.
-The `--update-from-csv` feature is not yet implemented.
+The canonicalizer script is functionally complete and tested for its role as a validator, O365 CSV exporter, and selective updater for this live data file, serving as a stop-gap for maintaining O365 sync.
+The `--update-from-csv` feature is implemented and tested.
 The project is ready for final documentation review or implementation of the update feature, before proceeding with the React app refactor.

-**Next Action (Canonicalizer):** Decide whether to implement update logic or proceed to React refactor.
+**Next Action (Canonicalizer):** Review documentation and consider optional refinements.
 **Next Action (React App Refactor):** Begin Phase 1 (Schemas, Data Loading) based on `canonicalContactData.json`.

 **Next Action (Canonicalizer):** Implement Phase 4 (Output Gen) & Phase 5 (CLI).